viniciuschioratto/viniciuschioratto.github.io/README.md

 ## Professional Summary

-I am a software engineer with a degree in computer science and more than 6 years of experience in software development with agile methodology.
-My background is in full-stack projects, working with different technologies in the back end and front end, but with emphasis on Java and React.
+I am a software engineer with a degree in Computer Science and over 6 years of experience in software development.
+My expertise lies in full-stack development, with a strong emphasis on back-end technologies such as Java, Spring Framework, and NodeJS, as well as front-end frameworks like React and Angular.
+I have a proven track record of delivering scalable and robust solutions, leveraging containerization tools like Docker and cloud platforms such as AWS to optimize performance and streamline deployments.
+My diverse experience enables me to adapt to various project requirements and drive technical excellence across the stack.

-I blend passion for new technologies with practical experience and as an adaptable Software Engineer, I'm adept at both team collaboration and solo problem-solving.

 ## Education